rbisdorff/Digraph3/docSphinx/tutorial.rst

 The codual outranking digraph, modelling a strict outranking relation, admits an initial pre-kernel [*a1*, *a2*, *a4*] and a terminal one [*a3*, *a7*] (see above the *indeterminate independence* qualifications in Line 7 and 13).

-Let us compute the *initial* pre-kernel restricted adjacency table.
+Let us compute the *initial* pre-kernel restricted adjacency table with the :py:func:`digraphs.Digraph.domkernelrestrict` method.

 >>> k1Relation = gcd.domkernelrestrict(['a1','a2','a4'])
 >>> gcd.showHTMLRelationTable(